daviestobialex/community-app/custom/Readme.md

 # FOR DEVELOPERS TO NOTE
 always push to Develop branch and then you can easily merge changes from the main community app project into this one

+when building use the `build-docker.sh` in the root folder to build the project